aledigirm3/TAG-easy-relational-access/README.md

   cd src
 ```

  Before executing the scripts, you must create a .env file in the root directory of the project.
-Use the structure provided in the .env.example file, replacing 'API_KEY' with your personal key obtained from Groq.
+Use the structure provided in the .env.example file, replacing 'GROQ_API_KEY' with your personal key obtained from Groq.
 ```env
 # Example .env file
 GROQ_API_KEY=your_groq_api_key_here